upsiflu/less-ui/README.md

 **2. Write less code:** Provide presets for the most common layout and state-related Ux patterns.

+**3. Mix-and-match with other Ui libraries:** The Api follows established conventions and offers clear boundaries for simple integration within frameworks such as elm-pages and elm-land, with helper libraries such as elm-widgets, and with type-centric libraries such as elm-ui and elm-multitool.

+_Goal 3 is still mostly work-in-progress._

 ## Non-Features

 - No direct control over every pixel.
-Use elm-ui instead if you want a crafted design.
+Use _elm-ui_ if you want a crafted design.
 - No intercepting the Url except for `Filter` which gives you the current query flags.
 Use Browser.application and friends to roll your own Url decoder.
 - No constraints on your Html.
 Use _elm-w3_ if correctness is important.
 - This library has been used in three small SPA projects and is very much in flux.